charlie-apolseed/AndroidRestaurantApp/README.md

 ## Inspiration

-> The only thing that makes me happier in this world than food is sharing food with friends.
-I created this app to make it easier to find and share restaurants among my friends.
+> The only thing that makes me happier in this world than food is sharing it with friends.
+I created this app to make it easier to find and share restaurants with others.
 With services like Google Maps and TripAdvisor being riddled with advertisements and reviewers with objectively terrible tastes, a product like this felt invaluable.

 In essence, ApolEats is all about fostering genuine connections over good food, providing a platform where friends can trust each other’s recommendations without sifting through paid reviews or dealing with questionable opinions.